Whats New

 Pariah – Blaze Of Obscurity (1989, CD) - Discogs

-A classic sounding thrash band before the term could even be applied, there was something inviting about Pariah’s thrashed up New Wave Of British Heavy Metal based output; of which Blaze Of Obscuritywas their finest hour.
+A classic sounding thrash band before the term could even be applied, there was something inviting about Pariah’s thrashed up New Wave Of British Heavy Metal based output; of which Blaze Of Obscurity was their finest hour.

 Formed from the ashes of NWOBHM heroes SatanPariah would go on to donate Graeme English and Steve Ramsey to Skyclad but first came this magnificent slice of melodic thrash magnificence.
 The perfect companion piece to Onslaught’s equally ambitious In Search Of SanityPariah’s astonishing array of complex riffs and expansive song writing should have found them beloved the world over.

+As it transpired, Pariah were treated in a manner befitting their name and split after just two short years.
 However, Blaze Of Obscurity is so ridiculously accomplished that it deserves nothing less than total reappraisal and should be considered a benchmark for 80’s speed metal and thrash metal guitar work.

-Related content: 5 Cult UK Thrash Albums Turning 35 Years Old In 2024
+Also in this Series: 5 Cult UK Thrash Albums Turning 35 Years Old In 2024

-About Chris Jennings (1980 Articles)
+About Chris Jennings (1987 Articles)

 I love metal.
 Always have.
 Always will.
 As editor of Worship Metal - a site dedicated to being as positive about metal and its myriad of sub-genres as possible - my aim is to 'worship' metal through honest reviews, current news and a wide variety of features; offering the same exposure to underground bands as we do to mainstream/well known acts.
 Our mantra; the bands are partners and we exist to serve the bands \m/